-Taking off the existing vibration absorbing board was a piece of cake as you just pull the rubber dampeners through the frame but adding the new board took a little time.
+Taking off the existing vibration absorbing board was a piece of cake.
+You just pull the rubber dampeners through the frame but adding the new board took a little time.

-Note: You will need a small Allen key or similar to attach the new board which sadly wasn’t included but I had my handy Swiss Army Knife nearby so all was well.
+Note: You will need a small Allen key or similar to attach the new board which sadly wasn't included.
+However, I had my handy Swiss Army Knife nearby so all was well.

-There were a lot of screws (many of which were “pocket spares”) but only 4 needed to hold the board in place.
+There were a lot of screws (including some "pocket spares" ; ) but only 4 needed to hold the board in place.
 I also received 2 extra landing gear risers with additional stickers.

-All in all it was pretty easy to attach the new board and all I would say is to be careful when putting the landing gear risers’ sticky tabs in place because you don’t want to be ripping them in and out which will compromise the effectiveness of them in the long run.
+All in all it was pretty easy to attach the new board.
+All I would say is to be careful when putting the landing gear risers' sticky tabs in place because you don't want to be ripping them in and out.
+This will compromise the effectiveness of them in the long run.

-Once in place and sturdy with the Inspire 1 still in take off position, I attached the X5 with Olympus lens (but be sure to slip the rear of the X5 frame into the provided slot prior to fixing the camera connections in place…you could damage the unit if not careful).
+Once in place and with the Inspire 1 still in take off position, I attached the X5 with Olympus lens.
+Be sure to slip the rear of the X5 frame into the provided slot prior to fixing the camera connections in place.
+You could damage the unit if not careful.

-I did notice that the horizon crept out of alignment once or twice so will update this once I have flown it a few times or heard back from Heliguy.
+I did notice that the horizon crept out of alignment once or twice.
+Therefore, I will update this once I have flown it a few times or heard back from Heliguy.

-I took a series of photos indoors at ISO 6400 and outside at ISO 100/150 and the results were pretty good I must say.
+Anyway, I took a series of photos indoors at ISO 6400 and outside at ISO 100/150 and the results were pretty good.
 A little grain/noise was apparent but that was to be expected.

 DJI X5 Sample Photos